-Torres del Paine is a great place for seniors because they have plenty of hotel and lodging options.
+Torres del Paine is a great place for seniors because they have plenty of hotels and lodging options.
 Patagonia lodges are ideal for senior travelers, due to their varied, hands-on guided hikes and tours.
 At many lodges, local guides will get to know their visitors before taking them out on a specific excursion.
 This is valuable for older travelers who need the opportunity to explain their physical capabilities.
 Think of these as escorted tours of Patagonia.
 Wherever your comfort level lies, the experienced guides will be sure to meet those expectations.

 Hotel Las Torres Patagonia

 We advise our older clients to stay at Hotel Las Torres, where choosing your own adventure is encouraged!
 This cozy, 4-star hotel offers a long list of excursions for guests to participate in depending on their level of fitness.
 Activities vary from hiking and walking, to boat rides in front of massive glaciers, to scenic vehicle tours.
 That’s right!
 Vans are available for those who want to see the wild landscape of Torres del Paine without a strenuous hike.